cecat/camera-volume/README.md

   *HA/sensor/<camera_name>_audio_volume_max*

-(the HA/sensor prefix can be configured in /config/cameravolume.yamlif you prefer a different prefix) In your /config/configuration.yaml file you will associate the topics with variables as in the code block below, for instance if your cameras are named "drivewaycam" and "poolcam." (you may have other conventions you use for the names)
+If you prefer a prefix different than HA/sensor this can be configured in */config/cameravolume.yaml*.

+To assign the MQTT data series' to Home Assistant variables that you can use (to graph, or trigger automations, etc.) you will need to associate the topics with Home Assistant variables.
+You do this in your */config/configuration.yaml* file in the form of the code block below.
+In this example, the cameras are named "drivewaycam" and "poolcam."

 ```
 mqtt: